tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartPlotArea.md

 ## Methods

 ### background
-The background color of the plot area.
+The background color of the chart plot area.
+Accepts a valid CSS color string, including hex and rgb.

 #### Returns
 `\Kendo\Dataviz\UI\ChartPlotArea`